qtumproject/qtumbook/part2/erc20-js.md

 # Mint Tokens With Send

-The `mint` command creates uses `send` to create a new transaction, then waits for that transaction to confirm:
+The `mint` command creates new tokens by using `send` to create a new transaction.
+Then it waits for that transaction to confirm:

 ```
 node index.js mint dcd32b87270aeb980333213da2549c9907e09e94 10000